 Taking Rabbits Outside

-Regardless of how much your bunny might now be a homebody, they’ll still benefit from spending time venturing outdoors.
+Regardless of how much your bunny might now be a homebody, they’ll still benefit from spending time outdoors.

 You can use an outdoor playpen to secure a space in your garden where they can freely forage and play.
 This can keep them away from dangerous objects and plants, while also protecting them from predators.